Promotion to the 3. Liga: 2020–21

 The Regionalliga West was also automatically allocated direct promotions for 2021 to 2023.
 Nordost received a third direct promotion.
 Nord and Bayern were also allocated promotion play-off spots.
 The latter was represented by a team that won a group stage, held in the spring of 2021, among the top three licensed teams at the end of the resumed 2019–20 Regionalliga Bayern season.
 They would already applied for 3.
 Liga licences.
 Due to the abovementioned suspension of football in Germany during the coronavirus pandemic, the Bavarian state football association agreed, and most of the state's Regionalliga clubs voted, to extend the 2019–20 season beyond September 2020 and continue without Türkgücü München, which meant the association had to cancel the 2020–21 season.

 The pairing order for the 2020–21 promotion play-offs was determined by a draw held on 8 May 2021.
 The two legs were held on 12 and 19 June.

 2021–22

 Bayern received a third direct promotion.
 Nord and Nordost were also allocated promotion play-off spots.

-The order of the legs was already determined in a draw.
+The order of the legs was already determined by a draw.
 The matches took place on 28 May and 4 June 2022.

 2022–23

 Nord received a third direct promotion.
 Nordost and Bayern were also allocated promotion play-off spots.

-The pairing order for the 2022–23 promotion play-offs will be determined by a draw to be held at a future date.